Thomas Howell - General Manager of General Chemical Company

 12304 Coit Road "Badby"

-Thomas married Alice Matilda King on November 9, 1898, in Detroit, Michigan.
-Alice was born on June 5, 1913.
-They had four children: John King, Andrew Allen, Alice Matilda born on June 5, 1913, and Thomas Paul, Jr. born on January 6, 1920.
+Thomas was married on November 9, 1898, to Alice Matilda King in Detroit, Michigan.
+Alice was born on May 23, 1878, in Fort Omaha, Nebraska, to General and Mrs. John Haskell King.
+They had four children: John King, Andrew Allen, Alice Matilda (Rhodes), born June 5, 1913, and Thomas Paul, Jr., born January 6, 1920.

-Alice Howell was a civic and cultural leader and founder of the Garden Center of Greater Cleveland that later evolved into the Cleveland Botanical Garden.
 When the Great Lakes Exposition of 1936 became a certainty, the Greater Cleveland Garden Center was asked to sponsor a Horticultural Garden.
-Mrs. Howell, president of the center, appointed a committee of men and women to put on a horticultural garden, or summer flower show.
+Mrs. Howell, president of the center, appointed a committee of men and women to put on a horticultural garden or summer flower show.
 They employed the services of Donald Gray, a well-known landscape architect, to prepare the plans.

 Thomas was a charter member of The Country Club.
 Alice was a member of the Colonial Dames of America and the Intown Club.

 Thomas died on January 31, 1938.
 Alice died on January 24, 1962.
 Both are buried in Lake View Cemetery.